 About Land & Property Information

-Land and Property Information (LPI), a division of the Department of Finance & Services, is the key provider of land information services in New South Wales.
+Land and Property Information (LPI), a division of the Office of Finance and Services, is the key provider of land information services in New South Wales.

 Authoritative land information is a vital tool that enables the community, business and government to derive maximum benefit from land and property to generate economic growth and prosperity.